swarm-game/swarm/CONTRIBUTING.md

    from now on you can create branches directly within the `swarm` repository rather than working in your own fork.
 For more information, see [I have push access to the Swarm repository, now what?](#i-have-push-access-to-the-swarm-repository-now-what).

+### Conventions

+We follow a few conventions to help keep everyone on the same page.
+Please open a pull request or ask on IRC if you have any questions or suggestions.

+* Code formatting conventions: coming soon, see https://github.com/byorgey/swarm/issues/103.
+For this project, we value readability by humans more highly than having minimal diffs.

+* If you are a repository contributor (see [I have push access to the Swarm repository, now what?](#i-have-push-access-to-the-swarm-repository-now-what)), you should create new feature branches in the swarm repository itself (as opposed to in your own fork), unless you have a good reason for doing otherwise.
+This eases collaboration and makes CI go more smoothly (for example, the `restyled.io` bot works much better on pulls from local branches than from forks).

+More conventions will be added as we think of and/or come up with them!

 ## I have push access to the Swarm repository, now what?